Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Cross ratio preserving maps

-\begin{proof} From Lemma \ref{lem vector valued cro gives usual by inner product} we know that for every type $\xi\in\sm$ we have that $f^{*}\cro_{\xi}=\cro_{\xi}$, as $f$ is a $\sm$-Moebius bijection.
+\begin{proof} Since $f$ can be extended to a building isomorphism (as we have seen before), $f$ is opposition preserving for each type of simplex.
+This, together with Lemma \ref{lem vector valued cro gives usual by inner product} and $f$ being a $\sm$-Moebius bijection, yield that $f^{*}\cro_{\xi}=\cro_{\xi}$ for every type $\xi\in\sm$.

 Let $\sm=\sm_1\circ \ldots\circ\sm_k$ be the decomposition of $\sm$ corresponding to the decomposition of $E_i$ into irreducible factors - the decompositions coincide as both buildings are thick and modeled over the same spherical Coxeter complex.
 Moreover, be $f=f_1\times\ldots\times f_k$ the decomposition from Lemma \ref{lem moebius bij in products}.
-Then $f^{*}\cro_{\xi}=\cro_{\xi}$ for all $\xi\in\sm$ implies that each $f_i$ is a $\sm_i$-Moebius bijection.
-Thus the above theorem yields the claim. \end{proof}